Top

 • Incorporate actual fruits into the table display, artfully arranging them in special groupings.

-• Craft table decorations with whimsical cutouts colored in yellow, orange, and lime green that mimic citrus fruits.
+• Craft table decorations with whimsical cutouts colored in yellow, orange, and chartreuse.

-• Serve sweet things that entice the senses such as sorbets, then conclude the party with favors such as silk sachets filled with citrus-flavored candies.
+• Serve sweet things that entice the senses such as sorbets.

 Inject some spontaneity into the decor by applying creative accents that are easy and fun to make.
 For example, vari-colored paper cutouts can serve as inexpensive embellishments to the peach tablecloth, giving it more texture.
 Their circular shape and festive hues are an obvious reference to citrus fruits, yet their graphic-design look lends an edgier feel to the more traditional decorative elements.
-As an alternative to these cutouts, citrus-colored confetti, swirly ribbons, and crinkle paper could be used.
+As an alternative to these cutouts, use confetti, swirly ribbons, and crinkle paper.
 For a playfully sweet touch, serve lemon drops, orange slice candies, or citrus-flavored hard candies in little porcelain dishes around the table.

 Add Sweet Things to the Decor

 Charming favors in perky colors mark a fitting end to a citrus-inspired wedding event.
-Delicate silk sachets decorated with hand-painted flowers, for example, take the summertime concept one step further when filled with citrus-flavored edibles.
+Delicate floral pouches take the summertime concept one step further when filled with orange or lemon candies.
 These charming little sachets may be hung on the backrest of each chair or laid at each place setting.
-Alternatively, they may be presented in a large woven basket adorned with brightly colored ribbons, or distributed by attendants using decorated hand baskets.
+Alternatively, they may be presented in a large woven basket adorned with brightly colored ribbons, or distributed by attendants using decorated hand baskets. » Click to view slideshow

 External Resources